 Elbow pain can affect the inner or outer elbow joint.
 The symptoms may include:

-- Weakness in the hand/forearm
+- Weakness in the hand or forearm

-Most common conditions that cause foot and ankle pain include:
+Among the most frequently seen conditions that cause foot and ankle pain include:

 - Achilles Tendonitis: when the Achilles tendon in the heel becomes inflamed

 - Foot and Ankle Arthritis: when a type of arthritis causes inflammation in one or more of the joints in the foot and ankle region